mspalione/12step/README.md

 - The User model is used as a foreign key in the Calendar and Contact models to limit user access to their own calendar and contacts.
 - The Contact model is used as a foreign key in the Calendar model as an optional field to tie a calendar event to a specific contact.
 - All three db tables have been seeded with data.
-This runs automatically once the app is started.
+Ensure the seed.seed() method in the entrypoint index.js file is not commented out before running to allow seed to run automatically once the app is started.

+## Testing
+- verify the userId and the contactUuid for your sqlite db before running calendar test for 'when body contains event title, date and time'